Jamesits/AutoPeer/README.md

 # AutoPeer

-Config generator for BGP players.

-We automated peering process by pulling peer data from [PeeringDB](https://www.peeringdb.com/), so you are finally free from the boring and error-prone process of manually inputting IPs and ASNs into your BGP daemon config.
+We automated peering process by pulling peer data from [PeeringDB](https://www.peeringdb.com/), so you are finally free from the boring and error-prone process of manually inputting IPs into your BGP daemon config.
+You only need to configure your peer's ASN and you are good to go.

 [![Build Status](https://dev.azure.com/nekomimiswitch/General/_apis/build/status/AutoPeer?branchName=master)](https://dev.azure.com/nekomimiswitch/General/_build/latest?definitionId=43&branchName=master)